johnEthicalTechnology/turtle-lambda/README.md

 # turtle-lambda
-A lambda to slow down api calls to prevent rate limits
+A lambda to slow down api calls to prevent rate limits for the digital real estate project.